haraka/Haraka/docs/Outbound.md

 message being delivered.
 * `port` - Port number that the message was delivered to.
 * `mode` - Shows whether SMTP or LMTP was used to deliver the mail.
-* `recipients` - an Address array containing all of the recipients that were successfully delivered to.
+* `ok_recips` - an Address array containing all of the recipients that were successfully delivered to.
+* `fail_recips` - an Address array containing all of the recipients that were deferred.
+* `bounce_recips` - an Address containing all of the recipients that were rejected and bounced.
+* `secured` - A boolean denoting if the connection used TLS or not.

 Bounce Messages
 ---------------